Prefix-bounded matrices: Special classes of prefix-bounded matrices

-Corollary~\ref{fixedPB} also characterizes the existence of a WASM when certain matrix entries are fixed in advance.
-More generally, Theorem~\ref{strictPBM} provides necessary and sufficient condition for the existence of a WASM with prescribed wing-entry signs subject to given lower and upper bounds on its entries.
+where the border type of a subset $Z'$ of a row (resp., column) is the border type of the row (resp., column) containing it. \FBOX \end{corollary}

-We emphasize that in Section~\ref{aramokkal}, an alternative proof of Theorem~\ref{strictPBM} will be presented using network flow techniques.
-This approach highlights that the existence problem for WASMs with entry and wing-sign constraints is algorithmically tractable and can be solved efficiently using standard network flow algorithms.
+Corollary~\ref{cor:strictPBM} also provides necessary and sufficient condition for the existence of $(u,u'|v,v')$-ASMs subject to given lower and upper bounds on its entries.
+Furthermore, the border vectors $u,u',v,v'$ may contain $0$ components, which can be handled as a projection of PBMs.

-Both Behrend and Knight~\cite{behrend2007higher} and Striker~\cite{striker2007alternating, striker2009alternating} proved that the integral elements of the polytope $P$ of ASMs are in fact vertices of $P$.
-In a forthcoming work, we will show the following general structural result, which immediately implies the former property of the ASM polytope. \THEOREM Let $P$ denote the convex hull of all $(0,\pm1)$-valued $m \times n$ matrices in which, for each row, the non-zero entries alternate in sign and the sign of either the left or the right wing-entry is specified.
-Then, for any polyhedron $Q$, every integral element of $P \cap Q$ is a vertex of $P \cap Q$. \FBOX \eT
+We emphasize that in Section~\ref{sec:circulation}, an alternative proof of Corollary~\ref{cor:strictPBM} will be presented using network-flow techniques.
+This approach highlights that the existence problem for $(u,u'|v,v')$-ASMs is algorithmically tractable and can be solved efficiently using standard network-flow algorithms.